top of page

 Conclusion

-College might not be teaching us everything, but that doesn’t mean we can’t learn it ourselves.
+We are not just here to build buildings; we are here to build futures for people, communities, and the planet.
+College may not teach us everything we need to know about sustainable architecture, but that doesn’t mean we can’t learn it ourselves.
 The tools are out there.
 The knowledge is accessible.
-And the world needs us urgently.
+And the world needs us urgently to address the climate crisis.

 Comments